The Point of Brand Positioning

 What often goes wrong with marketing campaigns can be traced to a misappropriation of marketing focused on branding when the first thing required is positioning.

 Brand and position are different sides of the same coin.
 Without positioning, brand value isn't sustainable, because the position itself is where a brand's fundamental difference — and hence its value — lies.
 A brand campaign without a positioning strategy is advertising on a whim.
 Think of it this way: Most companies wouldn't launch products without knowing market intelligence, yet it's surprising how many fly blindly with their brands, not realizing that doing so puts their market value at risk.
+As the nation's leading brand positioning agency, we see this happen far too often.

 Branding alone creates awareness, where the aim is for everyone to know you.
 The most basic aim of branding is to generate an emotional-impulse response from the intended audience trying to choose among product comparisons.
 For commodity products where price is the most obvious differentiating feature in a crowded competitive field, too many marketers choose the easy path of heavy promotion and price reductions to win sales volume.
 It's not usually the most profitable strategy, and the brand's value will erode in the process.